camio/superpromise/README.md

 ## TODO

-- Add component-level documentation and tests for dplmrts_invocablearchetype and update dplmrts's documentation.
+- Look at the documentation for the FindGTest CMake module and use that as a starting point for discovering how to better integrate the unit tests.
+Once we get a way to run the unit tests we should describe how in `dpl`s readme.
 - Add component-level documentation and tests for dplp's components and update dplp's documentation.
-  - dplp_anypromise
   - dplp_promise
   - dplp_resolver (perhaps we want a dplp_resolverachtype to help unit test dplp_promise)
-- Look at the documentation for the FindGTest CMake module and use that as a starting point for discovering how to better integrate the unit tests.
-Once we get a way to run the unit tests we should describe how in `dpl`s readme.
+- Rename 'dplp::Promise' to 'dplp::promise'.
 - Add documentation of system error exceptions to apltcp_channel.
 - Add documentation for "ArchType".
 - Add documentation for dplm17_variant.